shahdhruv22398/shahdhruv22398/README.md

   🔍 Skilled at transforming raw data into business value with dashboards, models, and automated systems
   🤖 On a mission to master the AI/ML space
-  📊 Experienced in SQL, PowerBI, Tableau and PowerBI
+  📊 Experienced in SQL, Python, PowerBI and Tableau
   🎓 MS in Business Analytics and AI graduate from **UT Dallas** (May 2025)

 ---